 Step 5: Press "Erase iPad" option to erase all data.

 Option 2: Unlock iPad via Siri

-Siri is a virtual assistant which uses voice queries to answer questions, make recommendations, etc. You can ask Siri to perform actions by inputting voice commands and that's the reason why you are likely to cope with iPad locked with passcode with the help of Siri.
+Siri is a virtual assistant who uses voice queries to answer questions, make recommendations, etc. You can ask Siri to perform actions by inputting voice commands and that's the reason why you are likely to cope with iPad locked with passcode with the help of Siri.

 Step 1: Press and hold the home button for a few seconds to activate Siri.
 Ask Siri to open an app that you don't have on your iPad.
-Siri will scan the iPad and reply you that the app you said doesn't exist on this device.
-Meanwhile, it will ask you whether search the app in App Store and bring up the App Store icon on your screen;
+Siri will scan the iPad and reply to you that the app you said doesn't exist on this device.
+Meanwhile, it will ask you whether to search the app in App Store and bring up the App Store icon on your screen;

 Step 2: Press the icon and a new browser window will pop out.
 Then you can get task slide preview by selecting the last app or update other apps.
 In addition, double push the Home button can obtain the same effect as well;

 Step 3: Close the active front screen task, and you can operate your iPad without entering password.

 This way sounds good because it doesn't ask you to enter Apple ID and passcode.
 But unfortunately, this method has been blocked by Apple in new iOS versions.
 So, only when your iPad is running iOS 8 to iOS 10.1 can you use this method.
 Besides, it doesn't always guarantee success.